Aru va`en: A Keeping of the Troth

 “…no wolf may look away.”

-The floor fell away beneath me.
+The floor seemed to fall beneath me.

 “My lord.”